Yes if you hold certain passports you are eligible to get on arrival visa.

 Permitted stay duration:

-- 40 days from date of issue; 30 days including 10 days grace period (failure to exit the country or extend visa will result in fines)
+- 40 days from the date of issue; 30 days including 10 days grace period (failure to exit the country or extend the visa will result in fines).

-- You can stay longer if you choose an extension procedure via a travel firm like Arabiers, the procedures of which are explained well in this Visa extension post.
+- You can stay longer if you choose an extension procedure via Arabiers, which are mentioned below.

 Entry type: Single Entry